 The coursework counts for 25 % of the total mark (unless you have to resit the module, in which case it does not count).
 It consists of solving some theoretical and practical programming problems, mainly in the context of a simple compiler for the language MiniTriangle from Watt & Brown.
 The exact details will be available shortly through the coursework links below.
 It is to be carried out individually.
 You are welcome to discuss the coursework with friends, but, in the end, you must solve the problems on your own and your solutions will be assessed individually, in part orally in person.

 The coursework is divided into two parts, I & II.
 A short written report has to be submitted for each part (hard copy to the school office) along with a PDF-copy of the report and an archive of the complete source code for your solution (electronically, using (CS version of) Moodle or CW, TBA).
 Important!
 See detailed submission instructions in the coursework descriptions.
-You will then discuss your solution with one of the TAs in a small oral examination in an assigned slot during one of the lab sessions in the two weeks that follow the deadline.

 The coursework-related dates are as follows:

 To support you, course staff will be at hand during the laboratory sessions from 7 October onwards.

 Finally, should you feel that your Haskell knowledge could do with a brush-up, we do recommend the various Haskell resources mentioned in the section on literature above, and trying your hand on the (unassessed) Haskell and GHC revision coursework from G52MAL available here [NS13].

 The coursework description, code, further information about practical aspects of the coursework, clarifications, tips, FAQ, etc. can be found on the coursework web page.